Richard Roy (footballer)

-Richard Roy (born 10 October 1987) is a Trinidadian international footballer who plays for Scottish club Downfield, as a striker.
+Richard Roy (born 10 October 1987) is a Trinidadian international footballer who plays for Scottish club Lochee Harp, as a striker.

 He has previously played for Defence Force in his homeland, and Scottish clubs Hamilton Academical and Broughty Athletic.

 Club career

 Born in Morvant, Roy has played club football in Trinidad and Tobago for Defence Force.
 He was top scorer of the TT Pro League in the 2011–12 season, scoring 14 goals.

 On 5 August 2016, Roy signed for Scottish Premiership club Hamilton Academical on a four-month contract.
 In December 2016 it was announced that he would leave the club later that month.
 He officially left at the start of January 2017.

 On 27 January 2017, Roy signed for Junior club Broughty Athletic.

 On 9 November 2017, Roy signed for I-League club NEROCA.

 Roy returned to Scotland to play for Midlands League side Downfield for the 2021–22 season.
+On 31 March 2023, Roy left Downfield and signed for fellow Midlands League club Lochee Harp on a permanent deal.